Azure/cluster-api-for-slinky/README.md

 Using your AWX `admin` username and password, log in to AWX portal at `localhost:32000`.

+Go to `Administration -> Instance Groups -> default`, press `Edit`, then check `Customize pod specification` and paste `pod-spec-override.yaml` into the `Custom pod spec` field, in order for the kubeconfig directory to properly mount into AWX runners, so that AWX can access data of management cluster.
+(TODO: instead of this kubeconfig mounting hack, properly introduce k8s credentials into AWX via awx-operator or some other methods)

 Go to `Resources -> Credentials` and add your Gitea username and password as a credential of type `Source Control`.

 Go to `Resources -> Projects` and add a project of Source Control Type `Git`.
 The Source Control URL should be `http://host.docker.internal:3000/<your gitea admin username>/cluster-api-provider-slinky.git`, with appropriate branch/tag/commit name and Source Control Credential pointing to the credential you added in the last step.

 Go to `Resources -> Inventories` and add an inventory.
 Go to `Sources` of this inventory, add an inventory source `Sourced from a project`, and choose the Project you added in the last step, with Inventory file set as `projects/test/roles/sync/files/run.py`.
 For Update options, select `Overwrite` and `Update on launch`.

-Go to `Resources -> Templates` and add a job template, with Job Type of `Run`, Inventory and project set to what you created in previous steps, and Playbook set to `projects/test/run.yml`.

-Go to `Resources -> Credentials` and add another credential of type `Machine`, containing your SSH private key (and passphrase if you have any).
+Go to `Resources -> Credentials` and add another credential of type `Machine`, with `root` as username and containing your SSH private key (and passphrase if you have any).
 This SSH Key would be used by Ansible to access pseudo-nodes bootstrapped by CAPD.

+Go to `Resources -> Templates` and add a job template, with Job Type of `Run`, Inventory and project set to what you created in previous steps, Playbook set to `projects/test/run.yml`, and Credentials set to the previous credential.
+This is a sample Ansible job that collects hostnames of nodes in the inventory, which will trigger the refresh of the inventory (which collects Cluster API node data) every time it runs.

 Install [CAPD](https://github.com/kubernetes-sigs/cluster-api/blob/main/test/infrastructure/docker/README.md) and turn your current Kind cluster into a CAPD management cluster, which we will use to create and manage CAPD workload clusters in the steps after.
 ```bash